G

 Why AI Gets Your Brand Wrong Specifically

 Hallucinations cluster exactly where the training data is thin, and for most companies that is their own brand.
-The model has read the whole internet about "project management software" but very little about your specific product, so when asked, it fills the gap with plausible-sounding guesses drawn from competitors and category norms.
+The model has seen a huge amount of web text about "project management software" but very little about your specific product, so when asked, it fills the gap with plausible-sounding guesses drawn from competitors and category norms.

-The uncomfortable implication: the more niche your brand or the less written about your executives, the more likely AI is to invent details, because rarity is precisely what it cannot retrieve and must guess.
+The uncomfortable implication: the more niche your brand or the less that has been written about your executives, the more likely AI is to invent details, because rarity is where retrieval often fails and the system is more likely to guess.

 The Most Common Brand Hallucinations